MasonChow/source-map-parser-mcp/README.md

 #### 3. Add New Tools

-In the `server.ts` file, you can add new tool interfaces using the `server.tool` method.
+In the `server.ts` file, new tool interfaces can be added using the `server.tool` method.

 ## Notes

-1. **Source Map Files**: Ensure the provided Source Map file URL is accessible and the file format is correct.
+1. **Source Map Files**: Ensure that the provided Source Map file address is accessible and the file format is correct.
-2. **Context Lines**: The `ctxOffset` parameter controls the number of context lines to extract.
-Adjust it based on your needs.
+2. **Context Line Count**: The `ctxOffset` parameter controls the number of context lines extracted; adjust according to actual needs.
-3. **Error Handling**: Parsing may encounter issues such as network errors or file format errors.
-It is recommended to handle errors appropriately when calling the tool.
+3. **Error Handling**: During parsing, network errors, file format errors, and other issues may be encountered; it's recommended to implement proper error handling when making calls.

-## Contribution Guide
+## Contribution Guidelines

-We welcome Issues and Pull Requests to improve this project together.
+Contributions via Issues and Pull Requests are welcome to improve this project.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.